-During HQ ISAF IX’s nine months tenure in Afghanistan, the ISAF Area of Operations was doubled in size to encompass the whole country and ISAF troop numbers grew from 9,500 to more than 35,000.
+During the ARRC's nine-month tenure in Afghanistan as the ISAF headquarters the ISAF area of operations doubled in size to encompass the whole country.
+As a result ISAF troop numbers grew from 9,500 to more than 35,000.

-Following the expansion into the volatile Regions South and East, ISAF forces were involved in significant and decisive combat operations against Taliban insurgents.
-Although combat operations in the South and East were, and continue to capture the majority of headlines, HQ ISAF IX focused efforts across all lines of operation to ensure the coherence and synchronisation of regional and national operations in the fight against the insurgency.
-Much work was undertaken to reinforce the relationship with the Government of Afghanistan with COMARRC, in his role as COMISAF, becoming an active member of the Afghan Presidential Advisory Group.
+Following the expansion into the volatile areas encompassed by Regional Commands South and East, ISAF forces were involved in significant and decisive combat operations against Taliban insurgents.
+Although combat operations in the South and East captured the majority of headlines, ISAF headquarters focused efforts across all lines of operation to ensure the coherence and synchronisation of regional and national operations in the fight against the insurgency.
+Much work was undertaken to reinforce the relationship with the Government of Afghanistan with COMARRC in his role as COMISAF, becoming an active member of the Afghan Presidential Advisory Group.

-Also, with the expansion of the ISAF area of operations, ISAF forces shared for the first time a common border with Pakistan and HQ ISAF IX was active in strengthening the links with this critical.
+Additionally, with the expansion of the ISAF area of operations, ISAF forces shared for the first time a common border with Pakistan and ISAF headquarters was active in strengthening the links between the two.

-Whilst NATO’s engagement in Afghanistan will clearly continue in the future, HQ ARRC was able to establish the framework and lay the foundation for long term programmes.
+Whilst NATO’s engagement in Afghanistan continues today, HQ ARRC was able to establish the framework and lay the foundation for long term programmes.